 A $6.4 million GP and special medical precinct is planned for the suburb of Thornton.

 Set to create thousands of new jobs and meet the health needs of residents, the new $470 million Maitland Hospital is at the forefront of the city’s growth.
-Construction begins in 2019, offering 1,250 new jobs across four years.
+Construction is underway, offering 1,250 new jobs across four years.
 Once it’s fully operational in 2022, the facility is projected to accommodate 1,000 full-time employees.

 Further to that, a $6.4 million GP and special medical precinct is planned for the suburb of Thornton.
 The proposed development will employ more than 50 staff, including general practitioners and specialists, such as radiographers, cardiologists and obstetricians.

 Thornton is also in the spotlight with a development application recently lodged by Hunter Land, for a new, multi-million dollar motel.
 This indicates confidence in the area’s growing tourist economy, which has also received a significant boost from the $414 million redevelopment of Stockland Green Hills Shopping Centre.